roannalim/dsa3101-2310-12-ocr/backend/database/README.md

 Before running the script, you need to make some specific configurations:

 Environment Variables (.env)
 In the root directory of the project, you should create a file named .env.
-This file should contain the following environment variables, specific to your database setup
+This file should contain the following environment variables, specific to your database setup:

-    ```bash
+    ```
     DB_SERVER=your_server_name
     DB_NAME=your_database_name
     DB_USER=your_username